karam-mustafa/apis-generator/README.md

 -----------
 ##### 1 - Load your routes
-As we said a little while ago we save your process result in `resource/views/ApiGenerator/credential.josn` this file contains an array that in turn contains an objects each one contains route , url , api title , and type for your api .
+As we said a little while ago we save your process result in `resource/views/ApiGenerator/credential.josn` this file contains an array that in turn contains an objects each one contains controller class name , url , api title , and type for your api .

 to run this route we have to add this facade class in your `routes/api.php` file.
 ```php